lhr-solar/BPS/Docs/source/Software/Tasks.rst

     5) The fault condition is logged into the EEPROM.

-    6) A message is sent along the CAN to the BPS display board to notify the driver that the BPS is tripped.
+    6) A message is sent along the CAN bus to the BPS display board to notify the driver that the BPS is tripped.

     7) The WatchDog timer is continually reset to prevent the BPS from going into fault again.